akhenakh/geottn/README.md

 For the map to show up register with MapBox for a [free token](https://account.mapbox.com/access-tokens/) and pass it as `tilesKey`.
 Note that you can use a [self hosted map solution](https://blog.nobugware.com/post/2019/self_hosted_world_maps/) with `selfHostedMap=true`.

-## Plan

-- Register devices with the web interface
-- Vuejs web interface
-- end to end TLS certs

-## Help

-This is a work in progress, help and ideas are welcome.

 ## Build